Telegram Sponsored Posts: Pricing Guide

 Rate = (Average post views / 1,000) x Niche CPM

-A marketing channel averaging 8,000 views per post at $25 CPM would charge $200 per sponsored post.
-That is your floor — your starting point for negotiation, not your ceiling.
+A marketing channel averaging 8,000 views per post at $25 CPM charges $200 per sponsored post.
+That is your floor — your starting point, not your ceiling.
+Channels with strong past sponsor data, verified demographics, or category exclusivity can push 30-50% above the formula.

 Business professional negotiating a sponsorship pricing deal